kriserickson/topcoat-touch/README.md

 [![Build Status](https://travis-ci.org/kriserickson/topcoat-touch.png?branch=master)](https://travis-ci.org/kriserickson/topcoat-touch)

-A very simple mobile framework based on the [Topcoat Framework](http://topcoat.io).
-Inspired by the [jQT](http://jqtjs.com/) framework.
+A very simple mobile framework based on the [Topcoat Framework](http://topcoat.io), innspired by the [jQT](http://jqtjs.com/) framework.
 Can be used either with a [single html document with multiple pages](/example/one-document/), or using a [collection of controllers and templates](/example/mvc/).
 It uses a collection of optional libraries to provide most of the functionality for a mobile framework: